alexclaydon/tinybox/README.md

 If you need to add Python dependencies - be they runtime or development dependencies - add them to this file, under `[project]` -> `dependencies` for now (in due course we may end up specifying more than one interpreter for the project, but for now it's shared across tools for simplicity).
 Hatch will ensure that dependencies are automatically synced with the contents of this `pyproject.toml` each time it's invoked, so there's no need to manually `pip install` any of your Python dependencies.

 We now need to install the Tailwind CSS framework and its Node dependencies.
 From the repo root, call `hatch run python tools/web/manage.py tailwind install`.
 Since this is the first time we are calling Hatch, it will also install and setup the project Python interpreter and all Python dependencies as specified in the `pyproject.toml` file, ensure that the project Python interpreter is activated in the current shell session, and that the project root directory is on the Python path.

+I also recommend adding the following line to your `.zshrc` file to make calling `hatch run` easier, since you'll be doing it a lot:

+`alias hr="hatch run"`

+You can then just use `hr` instead of `hatch run` (including in the following instructions).

 Once the install is complete, create an `.envrc` file (in the form set out in `.envrc.sample`) and a `.env` file (in the form set out in `.env.sample`); ensure that you update the values in `.env` to match your local environment.
 That means (i) changing the `DAGSTER_HOME` environment variable to point to the correct path on your machine (unfortunately Dagster requires that this be an absolute - not relative - path); and (ii) Setting a `DJANGO_SECRET_KEY` environment variable to a random string of 50 characters or more.
 You can generate a new key by calling the following from the project Python interpreter: `django.core.management.utils.get_random_secret_key()`.
 Enter the output into the `DJANGO_SECRET_KEY` environment variable in your `.env` file.